Bluinha/bluinha/README.md

 My name is Helena, I'm 19 years old and a Software Engineering major. ˚ʚ♡ɞ˚

-- I’m currently working on front-end 𖹭
+- I’m currently working on web development projects 𖹭
-- I’m currently learning PHP and JavaScript 𖹭
+- I’m currently learningj avascript and reactJS 𖹭
 - I’m looking for help with game development 𖹭

     </td>